MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. Open the *application.properties* file in a text editor.

-1. Based on the [field descriptions](#fd) listed at the end of this step, append the appropriate code to the end of the *application.properties* file depending on if you're using a Service Bus queue or topic.
+1. Append the appropriate code to the end of the *application.properties* file depending on if you're using a Service Bus queue or topic.
+Use the [Field Descriptions table](#fd) to replace the sample values with the appropriate properties for your service bus.

     **Service Bus queue**